Canadensys

 Canadensys (formally Canadensys Aerospace Corporation) is a space systems and space vehicle development company in Ontario, Canada.
 Canadensys has a focus on micro- and nano-space technologies with 'smart' vehicle designs for planetary, orbital and terrestrial environments.
 It was founded in 2013.

 International Lunar Observatory

 Canadensys provides technology support for the International Lunar Observatory ILO-X and ILO-1 space telescopes.

 ispace Mission 1

 With support from the Canadian Space Agency, Canadensys provided a camera capable of taking 360-degree images for the first ispace mission.

 IM-1

 ILO-X is a telescope currently on the lunar surface as part of the Intuitive Machines IM-1 lunar lander mission.

 Lunar rover

-Canadensys will provide one of the two rovers that will be delivered to the lunar surface by Firefly's Blue Ghost Mission 4.
+Canadensys was to provide one of the two rovers that were planned to be delivered to the lunar surface by Firefly's Blue Ghost Mission 4.
+However, in March 2026 it was announced that the Canadian Space Agency's 2026–27 Departmental Plan terminated work on the rover mission.